 Another function that will save us a lot of time and is one of the improvements that Bash introduced over its predecessor SH, is the command history.

-At any time we can retrieve a previously written command by pressing the “up” key on the arrow keyboard.
-Pressing it successively will bring up the previous command, up to the beginning of the terminal session.
-If we have gone too far, we can press the “down” key to move to the next command.
+At any time we can retrieve a previously typed command by pressing the “up” arrow key on the keyboard.
+Pressing it successively will bring us the previous command, up to the start of the terminal session.
+If we have gone too far, we can press the “down” arrow key to go to the next command.

-Bash has certain commands that allow us to obtain help on available commands.
+Bash has certain commands that allow us to get help about the available commands.

 Some of these commands are

-## Show a summary of the function of the command xxxxx
+Show a summary of the function of command xxxxx

 whatis xxxxx